truemagic-coder/solana-tribe/README.md

-# ActivityPub Server
+# Solana Tribe

-This implementation aims to be fully compliant with the ActivityPub server spec.
+This implementation aims to be a fully compliant ActivityPub server using SHDW Drive as media storage.

 https://www.w3.org/TR/activitypub/